wangyongtao/KaixinCMS/README.md

 # KaixinCMS
-KaixinCMS: A Free PHP CMS based on CodeIgniter Framework
+KaixinCMS: A Free PHP CMS based on Laravel Framework